make it

 Make it Yours does not only refer to our possessions.

-The experiment confirms that people have a strong desire to appear consistent with commitments they have previously made, especially if the commitment has been been publicly.
+People have a strong desire to appear consistent with commitments they have previously made, especially if the commitment has been been publicly.

 Consistency is one of the seven principles of influence outlined by father of persuasion Robert Cialdini in his 1984 seminal book about persuasion.